ProviderProtocol/Unified-Provider-Protocol/UPP-1.1.spec.md

 The provider MUST transform vendor responses to UPP structures:

 - Map vendor response to `AssistantMessage` (which may include `toolCalls`)
-- Map streaming chunks to `MessageFragment` with fragment metadata
+- Map streaming chunks to `StreamEvent` with appropriate event metadata
 - Preserve vendor-specific metadata in `Message.metadata` under the provider's namespace

 **Note:** The provider returns a single `LLMResponse`. useLLM core handles constructing the full `Turn` including tool loops.